COMPLIANCE AS CODE FRAMEWORK

 const SYSTEM_PROMPT = `You are a legal assistant for ${openpolicy.company.name}. \

-Answer questions about the following policies clearly and concisely. \
+Answer questions about the following policy clearly and concisely. \

 Cite specific sections when relevant.
-Do not speculate beyond what the policies state.
+Do not speculate beyond what the policy states.

 ${policiesMarkdown}`;